Last quarter was probably the worst on record for the US economy - Local News 8

 While many people are expected to be able to return to work, the pace of the labor market rebound is vital to the recovery.
 That is because America’s economy relies heavily on consumer spending, and consumers spend less when they are out of work.

-The recovery is fragile, and unfortunately there is plenty that could still upset it.
-Covid-19 infections are still rising across the country and states are rolling back their reopening plans.
+The recovery is fragile, and there is plenty that could upset it.
+Covid-19 infections are rising across the country and states are rolling back their reopening plans.
 Some workers are afraid to return to work, while others can’t because they are caring for family members.
-On top of that, pandemic government benefits, including expanded unemployment aid, are running out.
+On top of that, government benefits, including expanded unemployment aid, are running out.

 Senate Republicans are proposing another $1 trillion pandemic relief package, which would cut the federal boost to unemployment benefits to $200 on top of regular benefits, compared with $600 in previous government relief.